accureblockchain/sourcecode/accure/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Accure Core software, see [https://accure.org](https://accure.org).
+For more information, as well as an immediately useable, binary version of the Accure Core software, see [https://accure.org](https://accure.tech).

 License
 -------

-Accure Core is released under the terms of the MIT license.
+Accure Blockchain is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process